-While contribution margin per unit formula is a very helpful matrix for managers to consider while maximizing their profits.
-Making decisions solely on basis of it, or even cutting out on products which have the lowest contribution margin might not always be the right thing to do.
+While the contribution margin per unit formula is a very helpful matrix for managers to consider while maximizing their profits.
+Making decisions solely on basis of it, or even cutting out on products that have the lowest contribution margin might not always be the right thing to do.
 Managers should also consider the fixed cost associated with the production alongside.

 Overall, it provides valuable information when used with other parameters in making major business decisions.